Sensor information

 The following signal deviations can indicate a problem:

-Cause: scope is not set to DC coupling: DC, poor power supply to camshaft sensor, sensor defective
+Cause: scope is not set to DC coupling: , poor power supply to camshaft sensor, sensor defective -

 Cause: disk or ring damaged